Firebleudark/Firebleudark/README.md

 # 💫About Me :
-🔭 I’m currently working on a script to install automatically install packages on a Archlinux system.
+🔭 I’m currently working on a script to install automatically install packages on a Archlinux system.<br>
-🤝 I mastering Python with a friend !
+🤝 I mastering Python with a friend !<br>
-🌱 I’m currently learning Rust and Python !
+🌱 I’m currently learning Rust and Python !<br>
 ⚡ Fun fact : I use Archlinux !

 ## 🌐Socials